Huegoxaga/notes/algorithm/ml.md

    - Pooling layer goes after the Conv layer
    - Pooling layers provide an approach to down sampling feature maps by summarizing the presence of features in patches of the feature map
    - It operates over each activation map independently
+   - It uses stride so it can summary elements in the activation layer more effectively
+     - The stride size is usually the same as the pool size
    - There are serveral types of pooling
      - Max pooling(most used) - Using a small matrix to scan the feature map with certain stride line by line(all pixel will only be processed once).
 Only the max value will be recorded.
      - Average pooling - same process as max pooling, but record the average value.